 Finding Scholarly Sources

 Your professors will generally ask that you use scholarly sources in your research assignments.
-Sometimes this means using articles from peer-reviewed journals, other times it will be be your responsibility to decide if the information is coming from reputable sources.
+Sometimes this means using articles from peer-reviewed journals, other times it will be your responsibility to decide if the information is coming from reputable sources.

 1) Scholarly vs. Popular Sources